 The Fire Safe Tribal Citizens Program will assist tribal citizens by providing a rechargeable fire extinguisher and combination smoke & carbon monoxide detectors for the home.
 It is funded by the American Rescue Plan Act: Bureau of Indian Affairs, Housing Improvement Program.

-The Shawnee Tribe Department of Education (SDE) is now accepting applications for summer 2022 Higher Education Awards.
-Deadline: June 15.
+The Shawnee Tribe Department of Education (SDE) is now accepting applications for fall 2022 Higher Education Awards.
+Deadline: August 15.

 Any Shawnee citizen currently enrolled in a post-secondary education program at the undergraduate, graduate or doctorate level is eligible, as is any Shawnee citizen currently enrolled in a vocational or trade school program.
 Applicants must be attending an accredited school meeting the standards of the Council for Higher Education Accreditation or one of its participating or recognized accrediting agencies.

 The Tribe will assist qualified PK-12 students age 4 and up with financial reimbursement up to $400 for clothing and shoes expenses.
 Applicants must meet income guidelines and show proof of school enrollment.
 The school clothing allowance is to be used to purchase only school clothing, shoes or uniforms.

 The Preserving Safe and Stable Families Program is intended to enable States to develop and establish, or expand, and to operate coordinated programs of community-based family support services, family preservation services, time-limited family reunification services, and adoption promotion and support services.